 Ben joined the firm in 2013 and specialises in international commercial and investment treaty arbitration.
 He has experience as counsel, administrative secretary and tribunal assistant in both institutional and ad hoc arbitrations conducted under numerous procedural rules (ICC, LCIA, SIAC, NAI, ICSID, UNCITRAL) across a range of industry sectors.
 These include energy and mining, infrastructure, satellites and telecommunications, insurance and reinsurance, banking, construction, biotechnology and automotive engineering.
 Prior to joining Quinn Emanuel, Ben worked as assistant to a leading arbitrator in Brussels.
 He has also gained experience as an intern with top international arbitration practices in London and Paris and at the Appeals Chamber of the International Criminal Tribunal for the Former Yugoslavia in The Hague.
 He holds an undergraduate law degree from the University of Cambridge and an LL.M. in public international law from the University of Leiden.
 Click here to view full bio.

-Philip is an international investment and commercial arbitration specialist.
-He has represented multinational corporations, high-net-worth individuals, and sovereign states in arbitrations arising under the ICSID, ICC, LCIA, and UNCITRAL rules in disputes originating in Europe, Caucasia, North Africa, Oceania, and Latin America.
-He has experience across a wide range of industry sectors, including property, finance, shipping, media, clean energy, and oil & gas.
-He also advises investors on the legal implications of BITs and FTAs for their planned investments, provides general advice on the conflict of laws, and has a strong background in WTO law.
+Philip specialises in international arbitration and public international law.
+He has represented multinational corporations and sovereign states in arbitrations arising under leading institutional rules (ICSID, LCIA, ICC, SCAI) and in ad hoc arbitrations arising under the UNCITRAL rules.
+He has experience across a wide range of industry sectors, including property, finance, media, shipping, clean energy, mining, and oil & gas.
+He also advises investors on the implications of BITs and FTAs for their planned investments, and has a strong background in WTO law.

-Before joining Quinn Emanuel, Philip trained and practised in the banking & finance, commercial litigation, and international arbitration departments of top-tier law firms in Sydney and London.
+Before joining Quinn Emanuel, Philip trained and practised in the banking & finance and dispute resolution departments of top-tier law firms in Sydney and London.
 Click here to view full bio.

 Ben is a senior associate who joined Quinn Emanuel in June 2013 from Skadden Arps Slate Meagher & Flom (UK) LLP, where he was an associate in the firm’s litigation and international arbitration department.
 Prior to this, he worked at Freshfields Bruckhaus Deringer LLP from 2004 to 2008.
 He specialises in commercial litigation, international arbitration and other dispute resolution procedures advising clients across a broad range of industries.
 Notable experience includes: acting for a major investment bank in connection with disputes arising under certain structured finance products involving proceedings in London and New York in excess of US$1 billion; acting for AAR (Alfa-Access-Renova) in its dispute with BP over the oil major’s attempt to form a US$16 billion strategic alliance with Rosneft for the exploration of oil in the Arctic Circle; and acting for a high net worth individual against multiple defendants in relation to email hacking (obtaining multiple third party disclosure orders and search and seizure orders to secure evidence).